DKU-StarLab/RocksDB_Explorer/README.md

         While do db_bench, you can see read(readrandom) operation flow (Functions) - What functions are you working with

+5. Note: Not all functions executed are output.
+Notice that only the important functions are printed.

 ## Note: Our experimental environment

 #### Author Experiment Environment